bitemyapp/ipython/README.txt

     IPython 0.10 has only been well tested with Python 2.5 and 2.6.
 Parts of it may work with Python 2.4, but we do not officially support Python 2.4 anymore.
 If you need to use 2.4, you can still run IPython 0.9.

+NOTA BENE: THIS HAS BEEN MODIFIED FROM THE ORIGINAL, THIS IS NOT THE OFFICIAL REPO.
+I ADDED FUNCTIONALITY FOR IFDEF'ing LINES TO BE IGNORED BY THE DEBUGGER USING #PDBNULL ANYWHERE IN THE STATEMENT.